Campus-Castolo/m346/projectdocumentation/H1-Backup/backup-db-script.md

 Since I dont have that I cannot.
 Literally cannot create a backup.
 Unfortunatelly there is nothing I can do, so yeah.

+I need my AWS-Access Key and my other credentials to install AWS-CLI and I dont have them.
+I need access to create users I dont have them, I need access to create lambda function I dont have them. suffice to say this module should give their students more freedom or lower their expectiations.